Becoming Energy Efficient

 There are two key issues that loom when we explore this wonder resource called energy.
 First, there are finite or limited amounts of non-renewable energy sources.
 Unfortunately, the human race has become addicted to these and has already used up far more than it can afford.
 So Planet Earth is heading for a major energy crisis.

 Second, overuse of these forms of energy has completely tilted the atmospheric balance that nature had created to make this a habitable planet.
-Increased carbon dioxide emissions from vehicles burning diesel and petrol and industries and factories using coal and oil are turning on the heat in the atmosphere.
+Emissions from vehicles fuelled by gasoline and factories that burn oil are now turning it into a boiling pot.

 So What Do We Do?

 We consume less and conserve: Saving energy is the first step to energy conservation.
 Switching off electrical gadgets when they are not in use and turning off the car engine while waiting at a traffic signal point are great ways to start.
 This, however, is not enough.
-Investing in products, appliances and services that use energy more efficiently is a second step, e.g. using LEDs that consume 10 times less electricity than ordinary bulbs and driving fuel-efficient vehicles.
+Investing in products, appliances and services that use energy more efficiently is a second step, e.g. using compact fluorescent lamps that consume 40 per cent less electricity than ordinary bulbs and driving fuel-efficient vehicles.
 New and innovative technology is the buzz word here.
 But again, this is not enough!

 DID YOU KNOW?

 - Burning fossil fuels releases a complex mixture of pollutants.
 Exposure to these pollutants causes acute short-term effects, such as irritation of the eyes and headaches, as well as chronic long-term diseases, like lung cancer.

 - WHO estimates that 10-15 per cent of Indian children in the 5-11 age group suffer from asthma.
 It costs an average of Rs 300 per month to buy a child’s asthma medicines.

 - The first step towards saving energy is to meter all sources of energy used.